Novartis to expand gene therapy pipeline with acquisition of AveXis for $8.7 billion

 Novartis plans to acquire the neurological gene therapy firm AveXis for $8.7 billion.
 The purchase will bolster the Swiss giant’s standing as a big pharma leader in the emerging gene therapy field.

 AveXis’s leading drug candidate is its gene therapy to treat infants with spinal muscular atrophy type 1 (SMA1), a devastating genetic disease, sometimes called “floppy baby syndrome,” that causes weak muscles and difficulty breathing.
-Only 8% of afflicted infants survive to 20 months of age.
-Those that do rely on ventilation support and will never walk.
+Only 8% of afflicted infants survive to 20 months.

-So when a prominent medical journal published a study last November showing that all 15 infants treated with AveXis’s gene therapy for SMA1 were alive after 20 months, excitement in the field was palpable (N. Engl.
+In November, a study showed that all 15 infants treated with AveXis’s gene therapy for SMA1 were alive after 20 months (N. Engl.
 J. Med.
-2017, DOI: 10.1056/NEJMoa1706198).
+2017, DOI: 10.1056/nejmoa1706198).
+“Those kids were dying, and the outcomes look really good at this point,” Mark A. Kay, a director of the human gene therapy program at Stanford University School of Medicine, told C&EN in November when the study was released.

 Novartis expects to fund the AveXis purchase with the $13 billion it will make from selling its stake in a consumer health care joint venture with GlaxoSmithKline.

 SMA1 is caused by genetic mutations in the gene SMN1.
-AveXis packages a healthy copy of SMN1 into a viral delivery vessel called adeno-associated virus 9 (AAV9) that has the ability to cross the nervous system’s protective blood-brain barrier and enter the brain and spinal cord.
-It’s an obstacle that has stalled many promising therapies aimed at the nervous system.
+AveXis packages a healthy copy of SMN1 into a viral delivery vessel called adeno-associated virus 9 (AAV9), which it licensed from Regenxbio.
+When injected into the blood, AAV9 is able to cross the nervous system’s protective blood-brain barrier and enter the brain and spinal cord—an obstacle that has stalled many promising therapies aimed at the nervous system.

 The proposed acquisition shows that Novartis is not scared about the potential risks of high-dose gene therapy.
 The SMA1 therapy uses an extraordinary number of DNA-stuffed viruses—200 trillion per kilogram of body weight—to ensure that enough of the therapy actually gets into the diseased cells of the infant.

-A similarly high dose caused a brief panic among investors in February when gene therapy pioneer James Wilson from the University of Pennsylvania released a study disclosing toxic, sometimes deadly, effects from an SMA therapy tested in monkeys and piglets.
-The AAV Wilson used is closely related to, but different from, AAV9.
+A similarly high dose caused a brief panic among investors in February when a study disclosed toxic, sometimes deadly, effects from an SMA therapy tested in monkeys and piglets.
+It used an AAV related to, but different from, AAV9.

-The facility where AveXis manufactures AAV9 is another reason Novartis is excited about the company, as scaling up gene therapy production has been a roadblock for the field.
-AveXis uses a 4,500 m2 warehouse in Libertyville, Ill. for AAV9 manufacturing.
+Many challenges remain for developing and commercializing gene therapies.
+“Manufacturing was a real issue early on and is still an issue,” Kay said.
+Not only is consistent manufacturing difficult, but many gene therapy firms are facing long waits from contract manufacturers to get the AAV viruses needed to develop their therapies.
+In fact, the facility in Libertyville, Ill., where AveXis manufactures AAV9, is another reason Novartis is excited about the company.

-AAV9 also has promise for use in other gene therapies that target the nervous system.
-AveXis is developing such therapies for two neurological conditions.
-One is Rett syndrome, a neurodevelopmental condition that primarily affects girls.
-A mutation in the MECP2 gene causes the disease, and Avexis hopes to treat it by delivering a fully functioning version of MECP2.
+AveXis is using AAV9 to develop therapies for two more neurological conditions: Rett syndrome and amyotrophic lateral sclerosis.
+AveXis CEO Sean Nolan earlier told C&EN that since the same AAV9 is used, and the only major change is the gene stuffed inside, the therapies might enter the clinic fairly quickly.

 Join the conversation